givensuman/teletyperacer/README.md

 The `npm` package is automatically built through GitHub Actions.

-Or, install it with Go:
+Or, install it with Go.
+Note some functionality may be disabled in out-of-date installs:

 ```bash
 go install github.com/givensuman/teletyperacer